USMLE vs MCAT

 According to the AAMC website, scaling and equating the raw MCAT scores takes approximately 30-35 days.
 During these 30-35 days, students may also submit any concerns about exam questions or testing conditions.
 After 30-35 days you will receive your MCAT score by signing into your AAMC account.

 How Long Will It Take to Get My USMLE Score?

-However, with the right kind and right amount of preparation you can be very successful in these exams.
-Remember to give yourself enough time to study and learn the material and focus on high yield content during your review.
-In addition, do enough practice questions and practice exams because this is one of the best ways to practice for exams like these.
+However, with the right amount of preparation, you can be very successful in these exams.
+Remember to give yourself enough time to study the material and focus on high yield content during your review.
+In addition, do plenty of practice questions and practice exams, as this is one of the best ways to prepare for exams like these.

 Finally, use all the study resources available to you, and don’t hesitate to ask for help when you need it.
 For more help studying for medical exams, consider enlisting the help of an Elite Medical Prep 1-on-1 tutor!
 Schedule your complimentary consultation today to learn more.